 When you are only cooking for 2 people there always seems to be a lot left over when you make a roast.
 I find pork especially tends to dry out when

-It is absolutely delicious – juicy (not dried out) pork chunks swimming in a tasty garlic sauce, with lots of green veggies added for extra flavour.
+It is absolutely delicious and made with juicy (not dried out) pork chunks swimming in a tasty garlic sauce, with lots of green veggies added for extra flavour.
 And because the veggies are cooked in the sauce they are chockful of flavour too.

-The leftover pork is marinated with a mixture of cornflour, soy sauce and tomato paste and then added to a garlicy sauce along with some broccoli, brussels sprouts and mushrooms.
+The leftover pork is marinated with a mixture of cornflour, soy sauce and tomato paste and then added to a garlicky sauce along with some carrots, broccoli, brussels sprouts and mushrooms.
 Cooking the veggies in the sauce gives them a deliciously different taste, and the pork absorbs the sauce and comes out tender and juicy.
-The whole dish is ready in just over half-an-hour, and because it uses leftover pork it is super economical.
+The whole dish is ready in just over half an hour, and because it uses leftover pork it is super economical.

 You can also make this dish using fresh cubed pork leg (or shoulder).
-Because the pork is cut into small dice it only takes and extra 15 minutes to make.
-The steps to make with fresh pork are identical, only the cooking time increases.
+Because the pork is cut into small dice it only takes an extra 15 minutes to make.
+The steps to make it with fresh pork are identical, only the cooking time increases.

-ziploc bag in the freezer. - If you want to use fresh pork you will need the same amount of freshly cubed pork meat, preferably from the leg.
+- If you want to make this recipe using fresh pork you will need the same amount of freshly cubed pork meat, preferably from the leg.

 - Broccoli broken into florets